 Sole Proprietorship Applicants

-State - $600.00 made payable to Colorado Department of Revenue
+State - $1,550.00 fee made payable to Colorado Department of Revenue + Liquor License Fees

-NOTE: You are encouraged to stay in touch with the Department of Excise and LIcenses during your application process as each step can vary from the general steps described herein depending upon your own particular circumstances.
+NOTE: You are encouraged to stay in touch with the Department of Excise and Licenses during your application process as each step can vary from the general steps described herein depending upon your own particular circumstances.